qwickly-org/Qwickly/README.md

 This layout was made as an experiment to see how good the metrics could be.<br/>
 It sacrifices some shortcut key positions and moves more keys to different fingers/hands from QWERTY for marginal gains and is not generally recommended.
 It you really want that last bit of performance, MTGAP is a better choice.

-The **Qwicker** layout is recommended for anyone wanting a Colemak-like layout with the best ergonomics/performance for english text.
+The **Qwicker** layout is recommended for everyone wanting a Colemak-like layout with the best ergonomics/performance for english text.

-The **[Qwickly](https://github.com/qwickly-org/Qwickly)** layout offers very good ergonomics/performance while being the easiest to learn coming from QWERTY.
+The **[Qwickly](https://github.com/qwickly-org/Qwickly)** layout offers great ergonomics/performance while being the easiest to learn coming from QWERTY.

 ## Benchmarks